 Burrell’s Bramblewood Facility serves children 8 to 13 years old and our Milano Facility services youth 13 to 18 years of age.
 These are youth who have serious emotional and psychological illnesses, such as mood disorders, or illnesses resulting from trauma, physical abuse or sexual abuse.
 They generally require a more extended period of treatment than can be accommodated at local hospitals.
 The average length of stay is generally three to nine months.

 While the facilities strive to maintain a home-like atmosphere, as in a hospital setting, youth are under constant supervision.
-Staff include social workers, mental health specialists, recreational therapists, mental health aids and nurses, psychiatrists, licensed professional counselors, residential specialists, site supervisors and case managers.
+Staff include social workers, mental health specialists, recreational therapists and nurses, psychiatrists, licensed professional counselors, residential specialists, facility managers and case managers.